thoughtbot/goal-oriented-git/src/3-3-compare-branches.md

 commits below we can tell which branches they belong to by looking at which of the first two columns contain a symbol.

-    TODO: Example (git show-branch master chapter-2, header section)
+`# cd examples/3-3-compare-branches
+`! git show-branch master chapter-2 | head -n 3

 This is followed by a list of commits.
-These commits are on `master`, indicated by a `+` symbol in the first column:
+This commit is only on the `chapter-2` branch, indicated by the `*` symbol in the second column:

-    TODO: Example (commits from master)
+`# cd examples/3-3-compare-branches
+`! git show-branch master chapter-2 | tail -n 3 | grep -E '^ \*'

-These commits are on the `chapter-2` branch, indicated by the `*` symbol in the second column:
+This commit is only on `master`, indicated by a `+` symbol in the first column:

-    TODO: Example (commits from chapter-2)
+`# cd examples/3-3-compare-branches
+`! git show-branch master chapter-2 | tail -n 3 | grep -E '^\+ '

 And finally this commit---the common ancestor of both branches, the point where they diverged---is present on both branches, indicated by `+*` in the first two
 columns:

-    TODO: Example (common ancestor)
+`# cd examples/3-3-compare-branches
+`! git show-branch master chapter-2 | tail -n 1

 ## Summary